AdyKalra/awesome-leading-and-managing/Good Strategy Bad Strategy.md

 competitive situation can create whole new patterns of advantage and weakness.
 The most powerful strategies arise from such game-changing insights.

+- Having conflicting goals, dedicating resources to unconnected targets, and accommodating incompatible interests are the luxuries of the rich and powerful, but they make for bad strategy.
+Despite this, most organizations will not create focused strategies.
+Instead, they will generate laundry lists of desirable outcomes and, at the same time, ignore the need for genuine competence in coordinating and focusing their resources.
+Good strategy requires leaders who are willing and able to say no to a wide variety of actions and interests.
+Strategy is at least as much about what an organization does not do as it is about what it does.

+- Bad strategy is not simply the absence of good strategy.
+It grows out of specific misconceptions and leadership dysfunctions.
+Once you develop the ability to detect bad strategy, you will dramatically improve your effectiveness at judging, influencing, and creating strategy.
+To detect a bad strategy, look for one or more of its four major hallmarks:
+    - Fluf .
+Fluff is a form of gibberish masquerading as strategic concepts or arguments.
+It uses “Sunday” words (words that are inflated and unnecessarily abstruse) and apparently esoteric concepts to create the illusion of high-level thinking.
+    - Failure to face the challenge.
+Bad strategy fails to recognize or define the challenge.
+When you cannot define the challenge, you cannot evaluate a strategy or improve it.
+    - Mistaking goals for strategy.
+Many bad strategies are just statements of desire rather than plans for overcoming obstacles.
+    - Bad strategic objectives.
+A strategic objective is set by a leader as a means to an end.
+Strategic objectives are “bad” when they fail to address critical issues or when they are impracticable.